CMMC Terms

 Note: The formal requirement statements call this a “Plan of Action” or “POA”.
 Most industry members use the term POA&M.

-A Plan of Action and Milestones (POA&M) is normally a document created by a cybersecurity professional which identifies missing security requirements and lays out a plan to resolve them.
+A Plan of Action and Milestones (POA&M) is normally a document created by a cybersecurity professional that identifies missing security requirements and lays out a plan to resolve them.
 This document is expected to contain mid-or-high level tasks and milestones to reach a certain cybersecurity goal.
 This goal could be full compliance with NIST SP 800-171 (currently) or in the future, it could be a goal to reach a higher level of CMMC maturity.

 Creating and maintaining a POA&M is listed as one of the requirements in NIST SP 800-171.
 Creating and maintaining POA&M(s) is also listed as a CMMC Level 2 practice (CA.2.159).